 That Big Data will need to be stored on platforms and infrastructures that SMEs can’t afford.
-That is where players like Google Cloud, AWS, IBM Cloud and Azure come into rescue.
+That is where players like organization">Google Cloud, organization wl-link">Amazon AWS, IBM Cloud and organization wl-link">Microsoft Azure come into rescue.

 At large scale, a few corporations control the Enterprise AI market; while nations like China, USA, Japan, Germany, UK, and France have widely bet on it!

 Beyond all the buzz and hype that comes with new words that enter the mainstream, AI is another of those disciplines that have become critical in today’s economic landscape.